-China’s woos India as both face Western ire over Ukraine
+China woos India as both face Western ire over Ukraine

 The “tightening alignment” between China and Russia “isn’t good for us and is not good for India,” Nuland was quoted by the Indian Express as saying.
 “As the autocracies tighten their relationship … it is very important for the democracies to stand together.”

-Jaishankar, the Indian foreign minister, told reporters Friday that he and Wang had shared their views about the Ukraine conflict, but did not provide details.
-Both India and China agreed on the importance of an immediate cease-fire and return to dialogue, he said.
+Jaishankar, the Indian foreign minister, told reporters Friday that he and Wang had shared their views about the Ukraine conflict but did not provide details.
+Both India and China agreed on the importance of an immediate cease-fire and return to dialogue, Jaishankar said.

 Wang did not press India on its role in the Quad, Jaishankar said.